ahoernecke/docker_scumblr/README.md

 ### API Keys

 Scumblr requires API keys to function.
 These can be setup in the config/scumblr/scumblr.rb file.
 Templates are contained in the file.
+By default these can be set using environment vairables (see Environment Variables below)

 ### Admin User